 Mississippi court records can also be accessed and viewed online, and they may also be retrieved remotely.
 Mississippi has a database known as the Mississippi Electronic Court (MEC), which holds records of most Mississippi Courts whose online directory can be found here.

-How to Find Past Debt – Look Up Find Mississippi Bankruptcy Records
+How To Look Up Past Debt: Mississippi Bankruptcy Records

 Bankruptcy in the state of Mississippi is legal proceedings where individuals can terminate past debt.
 Individuals must file for bankruptcy in accordance with the U.S. Bankruptcy Code.5